ChatGPT launches as a public research preview

 Trigger: AI cloud revenue surge and backlog forecast

 Atlassian says it is cutting about 10% of staff as it reshapes its skill mix and operating model around an AI-first future for products like Jira, Confluence, and Trello.
+Trigger: AI-first company transition and product automation shift.

 Reuters reported that Meta is considering broad workforce cuts as the company absorbs heavy AI infrastructure spending, making this a planned layoff item until the reductions are confirmed.
+Trigger: Massive AI infrastructure spending and cost pressure.